cambiotraining/sars-cov-2-genomics/05-lineage_analysis.md

 :::exercise

-In this exercise we will work with 48 consensus sequences from the UK, processed with the `nf-core/viralrecon` pipeline.
+In this exercise we will work with 48 consensus sequences from the UK, processed with the `nf-core/viralrecon` pipeline and covered in the [previous section](04-consensus.html).
-This is similar to what we did in the [previous section](04-consensus.html), but including more samples.

-Go to [nextclade.org](https://clades.nextstrain.org/) and load the sequences provided in `04-lineages/results/clean_consensus_sequences.fa`.
+Go to [nextclade.org](https://clades.nextstrain.org/) and load the sequences provided in `03-consensus/uk_illumina/preprocessed/clean_consensus_sequences.fa`.

 1. Are there any samples that were classified as "bad" quality?
 If so, what is the main reason?
-1. Sort the table by the "Clade" column.
+2. Sort the table by the "Clade" column.
 Looking at the mutations in gene S on the right, you can see that all sequences classified as "Alpha" have a deletion in positions 21992-21994.
 Samples classified as "Delta" do not have this deletion and instead have a deletion in positions 22029-22034.
 However, there is one exception: sample GB39, classified as "Delta" has both deletions.
 Investigate if this mutation is accurate using IGV:
     - Open the BAM alignment file for this sample (the alignment file is in `results/viralrecon/variants/bowtie2/GB39.ivar_trim.sorted.bam`).
     - Open the BAM alignment file for one of the "Alpha" samples as a comparison.
     - Open the ARTIC primer files (two BED files found in `resources/primers/`).